Contributed by the Family

 Many people were attracted to his outgoing personality, and kind-heartedness.
 He would give you the shirt off his back.
 He had a love for people, music and dancing, and it was always a party at “Uncle Cecil’s” house.

-Mr. Humphries is survived by his daughter, Tracie Soucie; sons, Cecil Jr., Anthony, and Bivian; son-in law, Jerry Soucie, daughter in laws, Marion, Carolynn, and Candie, 16 grandchildren, Armani, Brooklynn, Cree, Brittany, Erika, Cecil III, Tyler, Kristiani, Ariana, Anthony Jr. (TJ), Devon, Julian, Lana, Bivian Jr., Jordan, and Anaya; and nine great-grandchildren.
+Mr. Humphries is survived by his daughter, Tracie Soucie; sons, Cecil Jr., Anthony, and Bivian; son-in law, Jerry Soucie, daughter in laws, Marion, Carolynn, and Candie, 16 grandchildren, Armani, Brooklynn, Cree, Brittany, Erika, Cecil III, Tyler, Kristiani, Ariana, Anthony Jr. (TJ), Devon, Julian, Wallace, Bivian Jr., Jordan, and Anaya; and nine great-grandchildren.

 He is survived by brothers Robert, Fred, and Richard, and sisters Deborah Humphries and Patricia Fann.
 He was predeceased by brothers Vernon and Kenneth.